 Are you planning a driving holiday to Italy?
-Like most European nations, you drive on the right-hand side of the road in Italy, but you’ll need to adhere to more regulations than that to stay on the right side of the law.
+Like most European nations, you drive on the right-hand side of the road in Italy, but you’ll need to adhere to more regulations than that to stay on the correct side of the law.

-From speed limits to onboard safety items – if you don’t follow what the Italian laws say, you’ll put yourself at risk of a fine from the local Polizia, so it’s important to have all the facts before setting off.
-Want to learn more about driving in this country?
-We’ve put together some driving advice to elevate your experience on UK roads.
+From speed limits to onboard safety items – if you don’t follow the Italian laws, you’ll put yourself at risk of a fine from the Polizia, so it’s important to have all the facts before setting off.

-On this page we’ll outline everything you need to know about the country’s motoring habits and yes, there’s more to it than simply driving like the Formula One lead on a hot lap and stopping regularly for espressos.
+On this page we’ll outline everything you need to know about Italian motoring habits and yes, there’s more to it than simply driving like the Formula One lead on a hot lap and stopping regularly for espressos.
 Don’t forget to check out our tips for car insurance when driving in Europe.

 Speed limits in Italy